naisarg12/prog2_Naisarg/README.md

 # prog2
-helper files for the intro cg class's second programming assignment
+Code files and the necessary files for the program 2 of WebGL.